dandanman4k/FootPrint/README.md

 ## DateBase

-data.sqlite this is a database file which contains:
+data.sqlite this is a database file which contains
-	all the values for the carbon output per kWh for specific countries all the values for carbon output per km for specific vehicles the start date
+	all the values for the carbon output per kWh for specific countries, all the values for carbon output per km for specific vehicles, the start date,
-	the score
+	the score,
-	the total carbon output
+	the total carbon output and
-	the log of previous actions
+	the log of all actions
 this data is all accessed in the python script using sqlite3 with commands in SQL